 Why Use an Education Consultant?

-What to Expect When You Work with an Educational Consultant
+What to Expect When You Work with an Education Consultant

-Independent educational consultants begin with an evaluation, to help your student identify strengths and weaknesses, as well as educational objectives, choices, and plans.
+Independent education consultants begin with an evaluation, to help your student identify strengths and weaknesses, as well as educational objectives, choices, and plans.

 Testing: When appropriate, the consultant will recommend testing for purposes of psychological or academic assessment.
 Consultants may either administer these tests themselves, or make a referral to other professionals for testing.

-Options: The Independent Educational Consultant will work with your family to consider the full range of educational possibilities, and provide a broad selection of pertinent information for consideration.
+Options: The Independent education consultant will work with your family to consider the full range of educational possibilities, and provide a broad selection of pertinent information for consideration.

-Advice: Independent Educational Consultants give students and families unbiased advice and recommendations based on their professional judgment of a student’s needs and abilities.
+Advice: Independent education consultants give students and families unbiased advice and recommendations based on their professional judgment of a student’s needs and abilities.
 Consultants are compensated directly by their clients and do not receive any compensation from educational institutions.

-Most importantly, Independent Educational Consultants will develop a game plan for the student that will help him/her become as successful as possible in the college planning and admissions process.
+Most importantly, independent education consultants will develop a game plan for the student that will help him/her become as successful as possible in the college planning and admissions process.

 Here are two great resources put together by IECA: